nion-software/nionswift/docs/user_interface.rst

 .. image:: graphics/inspector_line_plot_display_subsection.png
     :width: 321
     :alt: Inspector Line Plot Display Subsection
-    :align: center

 Line Plot Display presents several figures and settings for a selected line plot:

-* Display Type - Force the selected line plot to display as an image or script.
+* :guilabel:`Display Type` - Force the selected line plot to display as an image or script.

-* Display - Change the range of y values shown on the line plot.
+* :guilabel:`Display` - Change the range of y values shown on the line plot.
 These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.

-* Channels - Change the range of x values shown on the line plot.
+* :guilabel:`Channels` - Change the range of x values shown on the line plot.
 These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.
 Changing the channel values is similar to zooming into an interval on the line plot with an interval graphic.

-* Log Scale Y - Set the y axis to scale logarithmically.
+* :guilabel:`Log Scale Y` - Set the y axis to scale logarithmically.

-* Legend Position - Choose the position of the legend for a layered line plot.
+* :guilabel:`Legend Position` - Choose the position of the legend for a layered line plot.
 Line plots with no layers will not show a legend.

 .. _Data Info Inspector Section: